ryanpears/MachineLearning/README.md

 Max Depth is an integer that will limit the Decision tree to the depth passed in.

-This is set up to process "unknown" values as the most common value in that column.
+UnknownAsMode is a boolean that is used to treat unknown as the mode of that column. if false unknown will be treated as a unique value.